aadm/aadm.github.io/content/2011-09-30-beautiful-apps.md

 [Simplenote](http://simplenoteapp.com/).

 Oh and the screenshots above ?
 I'll leave to your imagination to understand which is which.
-One is "beatiful", the other is just quick.
+One is "beautiful", the other is just quick.